-Capital work in progress is represented the cost incurred for the lease hold improvements relating to Commons Coffee restaurant by Spectra Private Limited.
+12.2 Capital work in progress is represented the cost incurred for the lease hold improvements relating to Commons Coffee restaurant by Spectra Private Limited which has been capitalized during the year.

-- 12.2 12.3 Capital working in progress was represented in the construction of warehouse project in Male' Industrial Zone - Gulhifalhu Island and a Reefer Container.
-However, the Company has capitalized the work in progress during the year of 2020. - 12.4 Freehold Marine Vessel is mortgaged against the loans and borrowings obtained by the Centurion Transport Solutions Private Limited as disclosed under the Note 22.4 to the financial statements. - 12.5 The Group has not identified material level of fully depreciated assets as at 31st December 2021.
+12.3 Freehold Marine Vessel is mortgaged against the loans and borrowings obtained by the Centurion Transport Solutions Private Limited as disclosed under the Note 21.4 to the financial statements.
+However the loan has been fully settled during the year.

+12.4 The Group has not identified material level of fully depreciated assets as at 31st December 2022.